onap/integration/docs/docs_scaleout.rst

 Please look at the CDS documentation for details about how to create configuration models, blueprints, and use the CDS tool: https://wiki.onap.org/display/DW/Modeling+Concepts.
 For running the use case, users can use the standard model package that CDS provides out of the box, which can be found here: https://wiki.onap.org/pages/viewpage.action?pageId=64007442

+The provided CBA blueprint (see top of this documentation) can also be loaded to CDS using the sample POSTMAN collection

 1-2 VNF Onboarding and Service Creation with SDC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~